Is Diptyque Cruelty Free and Vegan?

 diptyque customer care

 I would have loved a list of vegan Diptyque products if any exist.
 The brand rep could not provide any clarification on which products contain insect/animal secretions and which do not.
 That is a bit disappointing, as none of the Diptyque products have full ingredient lists displayed on their website or on the products.
 So as consumers, I’m not sure how we would be able to figure that out?

-No, the “natural” label does mean something is vegan.
+No, the “natural” label doesn’t mean something is vegan.
 Natural perfumes can contain many non-vegan ingredients.
 Beyond honey or beeswax, there are several animal secretions used in perfume blends to keep the scent lingering all day.
 (Yes, we can harness that natural scent-marking ability of many animals by extracting their gland secretions and infusing them into perfume blends.
 Sexxxy.
 Keep in mind these glands are often inside the animal.
 Meaning the animal would be killed to obtain the secretions.)
 The musk and other “animal secretion” ingredients in Diptyque perfumes could be synthetic or natural.
 But without clear labeling or clarification from the rep, there’s no way for me to know which it is.

 I cannot tell for certain which products from their line are vegan and which aren’t.
 They don’t list their full ingredients on their websites and I haven’t seen any labeling on their perfume bottles either.
 Diptyque should disclose full ingredient lists so that consumers can decide for themselves.
 Or at the very least, provide clearer labeling.

 The Final Verdict